-Students can celebrate this day by giving thanks and showing their appreciation for their teachers in a multitude of ways.
+Students can celebrate this day by giving thanks and showing their appreciation for their teachers in many ways.
 From handmade gifts to writing a simple quote or a sincere message to their favorite teacher telling them how much they appreciate the impact they have made on their learning and education can go a long way.
 Traditional gifts include apples, which have been given to teachers for many years as a sign of appreciation.

-While the rest of the world celebrates World Teachers’ Day on October 5, it is worth noting that in Australia it is observed slightly later on the last Friday of the same month, as it’s usual for schools to already be on holiday on October 5.
+While the rest of the world celebrates World Teachers’ Day on October 5, it is worth noting that in Australia it is observed slightly later on the last Friday of the same month.
 Some countries, such as India, also celebrate and recognize a day nationally, just as the US celebrates Teachers’ Day in May each year.
-In India, Teachers’ Day is celebrated on September 5 as it commemorates the birthday of former president Dr Sarvepalli Radhakrishnan, who was born on September 5, 1888.
+In India, Teachers’ Day is celebrated on September 5 as it commemorates the birthday of former president Dr. Sarvepalli Radhakrishnan, who was born on September 5, 1888.